Main research question

-We investigate whether and how the current conservation and disinfection practices in food production affect the evolution and characteristics of endospores.
-We also measure the consequences for the behavior of the resulting vegetative cells.
-We focus on (1) Bacillus cereus sensu lato as model organism of a Gram positive endospore former with high relevance for food safety, (2) thermal, peroxide and radiation based stress conditions which occur frequently in food industry, and (3) the potential implications of this selective pressure and the resulting adaptations on the survival, germination, growth, spoilage and toxin production of the endospores and their corresponding vegetative cells in food.
+This project has ended.
+The research consortium has investigated the impact of current conservation and desinfection practices in food production on the evolution and characteristics of endospores.
+For this purpose, endospores of the B. cereus and the B. weihenstephanensis type strain have been subjected in directed evolution experiments to subsequent cycles of UV-C irradiation and heating.
+We have also investigated the consequences on the behavior of the resulting vegetative cells.
+We focus on (1) Bacillus cereus sensu lato as model organism of a Gram positive endospore former with high relevance for food safety, (2) thermal and radiation based stress conditions which occur frequently in food industry, and (3) the potential implications of this selective pressure and the resulting adaptations on the survival, germination, growth, spoilage and toxin production of the endospores and their corresponding vegetative cells in food.